Approaching the quantum limit of energy resolution in animal magnetoreception: Radical-pair Mechanism

-Biological systems have devised such integration mechanisms.
-For example (Fig. \ref{as}e), rod cells in the retina are integrated by bipolar cells.
-Going back to magnetoreception, if a number of magnetoreceptive elements are integrated and thus contribute as a whole to the biochemical signal conveying a magnetic field change ($B\rightarrow B+\delta B$) to the animal's brain, then the sensitive volume is the volume of each element times their number.
-But then, in atomic sensors why isn't the sensitive volume defined by the atomic volume (about $1~{\rm \AA}^3$) times the number of atoms in the vapor, but instead \cite{MitchellRMP}, it is defined by the volume occupied by the whole vapor ?
+Biological systems have devised integration mechanisms in analogy with the aforementioned photodiode array.
+For example, rod cells in the retina are integrated by bipolar cells, the receptive field of the latter resulting from a sort of superposition of the receptive fields of the former \cite{retina}.
+It is thus not surprising that radical-pair magnetoreception also involves the integrated response of a number of magnetoreceptive elements, which contribute to the biochemical signal conveying a magnetic field change ($B\rightarrow B+\delta B$) to the animal's brain.
+This is necessitated by the fact that one molecule alone cannot provide the required magnetic sensitivity, which finally is obtained by a statistical averaging of the responses of $N_{\rm cry}$ radical-pairs residing in $N_{\rm cry}$ Cry proteins.
+In the previous subsection the volume attributed to those $N_{\rm cry}$ elementary sensors was $N_{\rm cry}V_{\rm rp}$.
+This choice should be accompanied by a disclaimer.

-A more fundamental way to address this issue is the following.
-In the derivation of the ERL presented in \cite{KominisERL}, it is shown that it is the information flow between \enquote{system} and \enquote{meter} that plays a crucial role.
+In the derivation of the ERL presented in \cite{KominisERL}, it is shown that the information flow between \enquote{system} and \enquote{meter} plays a crucial role.
 In quantum measurements, two parties are involved in the measurement process, the \enquote{system} e.g. the spin, and another physical object interacting with the system, called the \enquote{meter}.
 Due to their interaction, information about the system's state is encoded in the meter.
 The information flow between system and meter takes place inside the sensitive volume during the measurement time.
-In atomic vapors the meter is another atom of the vapor itself, with every atom experiencing many collisions with other atoms and exchanging information about each others' spin state, while relaxing the spin.
-It is thus all kinds of binary collisions within the whole vapor that drive these effects.
-The probing laser cannot resolve these local effects, hence the sensitive volume is defined by the volume of the whole vapor.
+The measurement time is determined by spin relaxation effects. {\it Thus the sensor volume should be the physical volume where those relaxation effects terminating the radical-pair reaction are unfolding}.
+One can readily argue that such spin relaxation effects (related to electron transfer, molecular rotation, exchange and dipolar interactions between the two unpaired electrons of the radical-pair \cite{Efimova}) are localized within the radical-pair volume $V_{\rm rp}$.
+The reaction products could diffuse elsewhere, and they might trigger many more information transfer processes at larger spatial scales, but fundamentally, the termination of the measurement is the end of the reaction, taking place within the volume $V_{\rm rp}$ defined by ${\rm FAD^{\bullet -}Tr^{\bullet +}}$.